-These youngsters are still cute as buttons but they're learning a lot more independence.
+These youngsters are as cute as buttons but they're learning a lot more independence.
 This is where your relationship with your dog shines through as we begin to work on some of the harder concepts for the youngsters like self control and focus, relationship, and basic obedience.
 We add in stay and some easy recall games.
 We learn more about their health and we put more emphasis on leash skills.
-We let the puppies have play time as long as there is a suitable playmate in class.
+We let the puppies have play time only as long as there is a suitable playmate in class.

 Levels works in a series of 6 week courses.
 Each level builds on the last.
 You stay as long as you need to in a Level and move up when you're ready.
 6 weeks at a level will work for most dog/human teams.

 is for the older adolescents, new to you dogs, and dogs that need a refresher.
 These dogs are 6 months or older and this is where the concept of the pet dog shines.
 We work on obedience and focus.
 We go through the basic obedience cues (plus some).
 There are lots of games to build that important relationship with your family member.
 We introduce recall games, loose leash walking, and ongoing handling with your dog.
 Then there's body language, self control, avoiding common dog issues and more.
 Become the best partner you can for your dog.